plone/documentation/plone.app.dexterity/designing.md

 The ZODB is well suited to heterogeneous, loosely structured content such as web pages.

 Types in Plone are either containers or items (this distinction is sometimes called folderish versus non-folderish).
-A one-to-many type relationship is typically modelled as a container (the "one") containing many items (the "many"), although it is also possible to use references across the content hierarchy.
+A one-to-many type relationship is typically modeled as a container (the "one") containing many items (the "many"), although it is also possible to use references across the content hierarchy.

 Each type has a schema, which is a set of fields with related properties, such as a title, default value, constraints, and so on.
 The schema is used to generate forms and describe instances of the type.